-- 1. In the FlexNet Manager Suite group in the navigation bar, click Generate Token. - 2.
-From the account details you created earlier (see Creating a ServiceNow Integration User), insert the user ID in the Username field and supply the Password, and click Generate OAuth Token. - A long Refresh Token appears at the top of the page. - 3.
+- 2. From the account details you created earlier (see Creating a ServiceNow Integration User), insert the user ID in the Username field and supply the Password, and click Generate OAuth Token. - A long Refresh Token appears at the top of the page. - 3.
 Copy this Refresh Token value, and transfer to the web interface of FlexNet Manager Suite. - 4.
 When doing Installed Application data export, decide what tables in ServiceNow that you want this data to go in.
-To do this: In ServiceNow, navigate to FlexNet Manager Suite > Integration Properties and then in that page, from the Decide whether too use CMDB or SAM tables drop-down list and select one of the following options: - Decide automatically Import to SAM tables.
+To do this, in ServiceNow for integration application 5.x, navigate to Flexera Integration > Integration Properties (or for version 4.x, navigate to FlexNet Manager Suite > Integration Properties).
+Then in that page, from the Decide whether too use CMDB or SAM tables drop-down list and select one of the following options: - Decide automatically Import to SAM tables.
 If no SAM tables exist, data is instead imported to CMDB tables. - Use CMDB tables Import to CMDB tables. - Use SAM tables Import to SAM tables.
 If there are no SAM tables, the import will fail. - Use CMDB and SAM tables Import to CMBD tables and SAM tables.
 If SAM tables do not exist, the import will fail. - 5.
 Change the account used for processing the import in ServiceNow.
 To do this: - a.
-Go to FlexNet Manager Suite > Advanced > Scheduled Data Imports. - The Scheduled Data Imports list appears. - b.
-Click FNMS Import Schedule. - c.
+For integration application 5.x, go to FlexNet Manager Suite > Advanced > Scheduled Data Imports (or for service integration application v4.x, go to FlexNet Manager Suite > Advanced > Scheduled Data Imports). - The Scheduled Data Imports list appears. - b.
+For integration application v5.x, click Flexera Import Schedule or for integration application v4.x, click FNMS Import Schedule. - c.
 Change the Run as user to the integration user.
 (This is the user ID that you created earlier (see Creating a ServiceNow Integration User). - d.
 Click Update.